unifiedjs/unified/readme.md

 processor and in turn can receive options.

-Attachers can configure processors, such as by interacting with parsers and compilers, linking it to other processors, or specifying how the syntax tree is handled.
+Attachers can configure processors, such as by interacting with parsers and compilers, linking them to other processors, or by specifying how the syntax tree is handled.

 ###### Parameters